 - The standards of conduct set forth in this code are stated in terms of ethical canons and rules.
 The ethical canons state precepts of aspiration; breaches of their provisions are not a basis for disciplinary sanctions.
 Violations of the rules are sanctionable.
 Conduct which is not in violation of a rule of this code is not subject to disciplinary sanction under this code.

-- As used in this code, the term "faculty member" includes a person employed by the university as the president, vice president, director of libraries, dean, professor, associate professor, assistant professor, instructor, librarian, associate librarian, and assistant librarian, including a person holding an auxiliary appointment (research, clinical, lecturer, adjunct, visiting), whether or not that person is employed by the university in a full-time capacity.
+- As used in this code, the term "faculty member" includes a person employed by the university as the president, vice president, director of libraries, dean, professor, associate professor, assistant professor, instructor, librarian, associate librarian, and assistant librarian, including a person holding a career-line (research, clinical, lecturer), adjunct, or visiting appointment, whether or not that person is employed by the university in a full-time capacity.
 All provisions of this code apply to faculty members.

-- Except as otherwise expressly provided in this Code, suspension or dismissal from the university may be imposed on a faculty member as a sanction only for violation of one or more rules of this code and only in accordance with the procedures laid down in Policy 6-002, Consolidated Hearing Committee.
-Termination for medical reasons, financial exigency, or program discontinuation are not considered sanctions under this code, and are governed by procedures explained in other parts of the University Regulations Library [see especially Policy 6-313, Section 3.B,C and D and Section 4].
+- Except as otherwise expressly provided in this Code, suspension or dismissal from the university may be imposed on a faculty member as a sanction only for violation of one or more rules of this code and only in accordance with the procedures laid down in Policy 6-011, Consolidated Hearing Committee.
+Termination for medical reasons, financial exigency, or program discontinuation are not considered sanctions under this code, and are governed by procedures explained in other parts of the University Regulations Library [see Policy 6-313].

 - The university endorses the American Association of University Professors statement on recruitment and resignations (1961), Statement of Principles on Academic Freedom and Tenure (1940), and Statement of the Academic Freedom of Students (1965).
 See University Regulations, Section 1.

 - The document which follows is a code of responsibility adopted by the faculty of the University of Utah.